[2024 Graduates] New Graduate's Experience of Passing the AWS Cloud Practitioner Exam [Shikoku Office]

 Again, this is essentially the same as what we did in Phase 1

-The Udemy course I purchased includes six practice questions.
+The Udemy course I purchased includes a total of six practice questions.

-I should point out at the outset that even at the final stage of this course, you will only be given one practice question per day.
+Let me tell you upfront that even when you reach the final stage of this phase, you will only complete one practice question per day.

-The first thing you should do is try to solve the problems roughly.
+The first thing you should do is try to solve the problems somewhat.

-It's no wonder that , "I read so many reference books, but I only got 30 points!"
+"I read all those textbooks, but I only got 30 points!"

-or "I honestly don't understand it at all, I feel like I'm going to give up!"
+or "I seriously don't understand so much, I'm about to give up!"

-It's a good price (assuming you bought it on sale) but the difficulty is high.
+The price is a bargain (if you buy it on sale), but the difficulty is high.

-What's important is the answers and explanations that follow the questions.
+What's important are the answers and explanations that follow the questions.

-What you need to do here to remember the "correct answers .
+What you should do herememorize the "correct answers.

-If you do read them, make sure you read the explanations for the correct answers, not the explanations for the incorrect answers.
+If you do read them, please read the explanations for the correct answers, not the explanations for the incorrect answers.

 You don't need to look at the incorrect answers this time.

-...We'll focus on the incorrect answers later, so for now, just focus on the correct answer patterns.
+...We'll focus on the incorrect answers later, so for now, please concentrate on the correct patterns.

-It's often said that "the important thing about studying is the process of how you arrived at the answer!", but your level isn't high enough to step into that realm yet.
+It's often said that "the important thing in studying is the process of how you arrived at the answer!", but you're not yet at that level to step into that realm.
 There are

-You need a level even to challenge enemies you can't defeat.
+You need a level to challenge enemies you can't defeat yet.

 2-1: Study seriously